andrew/ultimate-awesome/README.md

 - [awesome-material](https://github.com/sachin1092/awesome-material) - A curated list of Google's material design libraries for different frameworks.
 - [awesome-diversity](https://github.com/folkswhocode/awesome-diversity) - A curated list of amazingly awesome articles, websites and resources about diversity in technology.
 - [trackawesomelist](https://github.com/trackawesomelist/trackawesomelist) - Track 500+ Awesome List Updates, Track it - not just star it!.
+- [awesome-joplin](https://github.com/kot-behemoth/awesome-joplin) - 📒 A curated list of awesome Joplin themes and tools.
 - [awesome-rive](https://github.com/rive-app/awesome-rive) - An awesome list that curates Rive runtime examples, articles and tutorials, videos, resources and more!.
 - [awesome-torch](https://github.com/carpedm20/awesome-torch) - A curated list of awesome Torch tutorials, projects and communities.
 - [awesome-optical-flow](https://github.com/hzwer/awesome-optical-flow) - This is a list of awesome paper about optical flow and related work.
 - [awesome-macos-commandline](https://github.com/phmullins/awesome-macos-commandline) - A curated list of awesome command-line software for macOS.
-- [awesome-joplin](https://github.com/kot-behemoth/awesome-joplin) - 📒 A curated list of awesome Joplin themes and tools.
 - [awesome-tap](https://github.com/sindresorhus/awesome-tap) - Useful resources for the Test Anything Protocol.
+- [awesome-llm-eval](https://github.com/onejune2018/awesome-llm-eval) - Awesome-LLM-Eval: a curated list of tools, datasets/benchmark, demos, leaderboard, papers, docs and models, mainly for Evaluation on LLMs.  一个由工具、基准/数据、演示、排行榜和大模型等组成的精选列表，主要面向基础大模型评测，旨在探求生成式AI的技术边界.
 - [awesome-lisp-companies](https://github.com/azzamsa/awesome-lisp-companies) - Awesome Lisp Companies.
 - [awesome-holistic-3d](https://github.com/holistic-3d/awesome-holistic-3d) - A list of papers and resources (data,code,etc) for holistic 3D reconstruction in computer vision.
+- [awesome-league](https://github.com/CommunityDragon/awesome-league) - A list of apps that work with the League of Legends Client & In-Game API.
 - [awesome4girls](https://github.com/cristianoliveira/awesome4girls) - A curated list of inclusive events/projects/initiatives for women in the tech area. :gift_heart:.
 - [awesome-video-text-retrieval](https://github.com/danieljf24/awesome-video-text-retrieval) - A curated list of deep learning resources for video-text retrieval.
 - [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
 Updated regularly.
 Contributions encouraged via pull request (see contributing.md).